Using Gertrude

 Keychains

-Near the bottom of the screen is a section that allows you to attach what we call "keychains" to your user.
-One of the main features of Gertrude is that it acts as an internet filter for your users Mac computers.
+Near the bottom of the same screen is a section that allows you to attach what we call "keychains" to your child.
+One of the main features of Gertrude is that it acts as an internet filter for your child's Mac computers.
 Gertrude's filter blocks the entire internet, only allowing access to the sites and apps you specifically designate as safe.

 Almost every other internet safety app which filters the internet works by blocking categories of websites.
 This sounds like a great idea in theory, but in practice the internet is just too large and growing too fast for this to be truly safe.
 Tens of thousands of new websites are being created every day.
 No one can possibly keep a list up-to-date enough to make blocking categories actually safe in practice.